 • A pianist will be provided for your audition, though you may bring one with you if you desire.

 • Prospective students auditioning for acceptance into the School of Music will also be considered for vocal scholarship awards.
 There is no separate scholarship audition.
-For additional audition information, please consult the Guidelines to Audition page on the School of Music (SOM) website.

 • A prospective voice student must apply to Baylor University before submitting a Request for Audition (RFA) form to the School of Music.
 Once your application has been confirmed by our university's admissions office, an RFA form can then be submitted through the SOM's website.
 All RFAs for voice auditions must be submitted by March 1.
 Any audition requests received after this date will be accepted at the discretion of the voice faculty.